Professor and Department Chair

 B.A., CSU Chico, M.A. and Ph.D., University of Arizona

 Professor Alexander specializes in Latin American urban and environmental history with thematic interests in the histories of technology, science, and medicine.
 She initially became interested in Latin America while earning her B.A. from CSU, Chico and later went on to receive her M.A. in Latin American Studies and Ph.D. in History from the University of Arizona.
 In 2016 the University of Pittsburgh Press published her first book entitled City on Fire: Technology, Social Change, and the Hazards of Progress in Mexico City, 1860-1910.
 She has published articles in Urban History and Mexican Studies/Estudios Mexicanos and is currently working on a second book about a petroleum explosion that occurred outside of Mexico City in 1984.
+In addition, she is also the co-editor of Problems in Modern Latin American History, 5th edition (Rowman & Littlefield, 2019).
 She teaches courses about the Latin America and the history of sustainability.

 Professor Andrews specializes in the history of early America and the new republic, with emphases on religion, antislavery, and the history of the book.
 Prof. Andrews has been recipient a Faculty Fellowship with the Pew Program in Religion and American History and grants from the Gilder-Lehrman Fellowship Foundation, the American Philosophical Society, and the Bibliographical Society of America among others.
 Her work includes The Methodists and Revolutionary America, published in 2000 by Princeton University Press and awarded the 2001 Hans Rosenhaupt Memorial Book Award by the Woodrow Wilson National Fellowship Foundation, as well as numerous articles, reviews, and review essays.
 She has served as an advisor with the Humanities West program on Benjamin Franklin and as Content Coordinator for Words That Made America, a federal Teaching American History grant with Alameda County Office of Education.
 Most recently she attended the ever-popular Rare Book School at the University of Virginia to study early American printing and publishing.
 She proudly teaches the U.S. History survey and upper division courses on early America, historical writing, and historical research methods.